RamaH00/ZomatoPBI/README.md

 - Explore bar charts and pie charts to understand trends in ratings, pricing, and cuisine diversity.
 - Use the **drill-down** feature to get granular insights into specific restaurants or metrics.

+### 📱 **Mobile View**
+- The dashboard is fully optimized for mobile devices.
+Simply open it on your phone or tablet to access insights on the go.
+The responsive design ensures a seamless experience across all devices.

 ---

 ## 🛠️ **Behind the Scenes**

 This dashboard was built using **Power BI** and leverages **DAX (Data Analysis Expressions)** to calculate key metrics.
 The color-coded visuals are powered by custom DAX formulas, making the data both informative and visually appealing.
+The **mobile view** was carefully designed to ensure usability and responsiveness on smaller screens.

 ---